cg-tuwien/AgroEcoSim/README.md

 * `La` and `Lo` contain latitude and longitude as floats (both mandatory)
 * `Ti` is time string in ISO 8601 format with time zone information (mandatory)
 * `Ra` is the number of rays (samples) per pixel (default=128, optional)
+* `Cam` specifies the camera parameters to be used instead of irradiancemeters, great for debugging (default=None, optional)

+`Cam` is an array of floats stored as a string with values separated by whitespaces.
+The values are: camera position (3 floats), target point to look at (3 floats), **vertical** FOV angle (1 float), viewport width and height (2 floats).

 ## Input scene data format
 The renderer will receive the scene data in binary form as a set of triangle meshes.
 There are two variants a triangle-based and a primitive-based.